 The team demolished the bay separators, removed pipework from the walls and tore down chimneys.

-Though it was a time-consuming part of the refurbishment process, it was satisfying to see the blank canvas we were left with ready to be upgraded.
+Though it was a time-consuming part of the refurbishment, it was satisfying to see the blank canvas ready to be upgraded.

 Step Two: Rebuilding